MisterHW/BSICS-SVR/doc/readme_project_creation.md

 ## BSICS-SVR: Creating This Project

 The log below described how the basic project was created using CLion and STM32CubeMX.
+The strategy is to

+1. create a new CLion embedded project, use STM32CubeMX to generate code with default initialization for Nucleo-F767ZI in SW4STM32 flavor
+3. modify CMakeLists_template.txt for hardware floating point support and additional files to be included, compiled and linked
+4. establish non-cached memory for ETH buffers: modify linker script and startup code to partition RAM, creating a 32 kB non-cached (NC) segment for ethernet RX/TX buffers and associated DMA descriptors
+5. set up STM32F7 core, peripherals and middlewares
+6. adding libscpi and SCPI\_Server
+7. copying and modifying additional code

-### Creating a New STM32CubeMX Project With CLion
+### 1. Creating a New STM32CubeMX Project With CLion

 Using New Project > Embedded > STM32CubeMX, a new project corresponding .ioc file are created.
 In STM32CubeMX, select the Nucleo-F767ZI board and confirm use of its default peripheral initialization.